Chart Color Schemes

 Educational attainment in Bendigo aligns closely with national averages, showing typical qualification patterns and performance metrics

-Bendigo's educational qualifications trail regional benchmarks; 27.0% of residents aged 15+ hold university degrees compared to Victoria's 33.4%.
-This gap suggests potential for educational development and skills enhancement.
-Bachelor degrees are most prevalent at 17.1%, followed by postgraduate qualifications (6.1%) and graduate diplomas (3.8%).
-Trade and technical skills are prominent, with 34.2% of residents aged 15+ holding vocational credentials – advanced diplomas (9.6%) and certificates (24.6%).
+Bendigo's educational qualifications trail regional Victorian averages.
+27.0% of Bendigo residents aged 15+ hold university degrees, compared to Victoria's 33.4%.
+Bachelor degrees are most common at 17.1%, followed by postgraduate qualifications (6.1%) and graduate diplomas (3.8%).
+Vocational credentials are prominent, with 34.2% of residents aged 15+ holding them – advanced diplomas (9.6%) and certificates (24.6%).

 Frequently Asked Questions - Education